Costinteo/dots-n-boxes/README.md

 # dotsnboxes
-dots and boxes game with minmax
+Dots and boxes game with the minmax algorithm used.

+You can also pick a random-choice algorithm that prioritises closing a box.
+3 settings files included.